FatkhanZakia/praxis-academy/novice/Minggu-03/01-01/README.md

 ```

 > **Noted :**
->
-> I hope you learn something and happy coding.
+> I hope you learn something and happy coding